Table of Contents

 Medieval gems are polished rather than cut, and so the ring sometimes has to accommodate an unevenly shaped gem.

 ‘Stirrup-shaped’ rings have a tall triangular bezel, and can only accommodate a small stone.
-They date from the end of the 12th century onwards and are contemporary with similar rings with simple gem-set bezels.
-These can have the stone set in a collar, or can occasionally use claws.
-The stirrup shape can be combined with a collar, or with claws.
+They date from c.
+1150-1500 (Egan and Pritchard 1991, 326) and are contemporary with similar rings with simple gem-set bezels.
+Both stirrup-shaped and other gem-set rings can have the stone set in a collar, or can occasionally use claws.

 Gems cut into simple shapes seem to have been introduced during the late 15th century, and gem-cutting techniques became much more sophisticated during the course of the 16th century.

 Post-medieval gem-set rings can be hard to identify due to the few lower-status examples yet known.

 The usual type of signet ring found has an oval, circular or octagonal bezel engraved with a merchant’s mark, a rebus, a heraldic badge or (most commonly) with an initial, perhaps crowned, with a branch to one or both sides.
 These date to the 15th or early 16th centuries.
 Later 16th century signet rings can have two initials and an openwork knot.
 In the 17th century the signet ring is sometimes combined with a pipe tamper.
 Put ‘signet’ in the classification field and be absolutely sure to add any inscription (e.g. a single initial) to the inscription field.